 The goal is to keep the things you use frequently within arm’s reach.
 When you have an organized closet, you are saving yourself time from sorting through your stuff to find what you’re looking for.

-If you are short on space, you can find a way to keep the category more broad.
+If you are short on space, you can find a way to keep the category broader.
 Just make sure it all makes sense.

 So you can store “extra toiletries” in a basket.
 But don’t just put “Bathroom stuff” all in one basket (that would be keeping the curling iron next to the soap scum remover).

 If you label the bin or storage bag, you will make it more likely that you’ll remember where things go.
 And you will keep it organized too.

 Redo Your Closet Systems/Shelves

 Are your closet shelves just not working?
 Take this chance to redo it with a new system.
 There are so many closet systems.
 You can DIY and make your own, or you can buy a kit.